yukiito/yukiito.github.io/_pages/about.md

 ### [Coexisting Exchange Platforms: Limit Order Books and Automated Market Makers](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3808755)
 with [Jun Aoyagi](https://jun-aoyagi.webnode.page/),
- *Journal of Political Economy Microeconomics*, forthcoming
+ *Journal of Political Economy Microeconomics*, 2025
  <details>
   <summary>Abstract</summary>
 Blockchain-based decentralized exchanges have adopted automated market makers(AMM)—algorithms that aggregate liquidity and automatically set asset prices.
 Thispaper analyzes coexisting market structures, a limit-order book (LOB) and an AMM,to investigate their interactions in terms of liquidity.
 Based on their fundamental designdifferences, we show that fluctuations in liquidity in the AMM stimulate disproportion-ate reactions from informed and noise traders, leading to a positive spillover effect on liquidity in the LOB market.
 Furthermore, unlike models that primarily focus on theAMM, the coexisting environment leads to a hump-shaped reaction of liquidity supply in the AMM to asset volatility.